-Prosecutor: Dallas officer’s testimony ‘absurd,’ ‘garbage’
+Prosecutor: Dallas ex-cop’s testimony ‘absurd,’ ‘garbage’

-DALLAS (AP) - A Dallas police officer’s claim that she believed she was in her own apartment when she fatally shot a neighbor in his home is absurd, a prosecutor said during closing arguments at the officer’s murder trial Monday.
+DALLAS (AP) - A former Dallas police officer’s claim that she believed she was in her own apartment when she fatally shot a neighbor in his home is absurd, a prosecutor said during closing arguments at her murder trial Monday.

-Assistant District Attorney Jason Fine said Monday that Amber Guyger was “an intruder” in Botham Jean’s home when she killed him last September.
+Assistant District Attorney Jason Fine told the jury that Amber Guyger was “an intruder” in Botham Jean’s home when she killed him last September.

 Guyger tearfully testified last week that she mistook Jean’s apartment for her own after a long shift.
 Speaking publicly for the first time about the events of that night, she said she found the door of what she believed was her apartment unlocked and was afraid that someone had broken in.
-She said she opened fire using her service weapon when a silhouetted figure walked toward her in the dark.
+She said she feared for her life and opened fire using her service weapon when a silhouetted figure walked toward her in the dark.

 Guyger should have known she was in the wrong apartment, Fine said Monday, calling her claims “absurd” and “garbage.”